You have no items in your shopping cart.

-The Shackle Line-Locker Combo Kit comes with two line-lockers built on two different types of shackles.
+The Shackle Line-Locker is a line-lockers built on one of two different types of shackles.
 One of the line-locker's is built on a Van Beest 5/8" Bolt-Type Anchor Shackle and is meant for the non-tensioning side of your slackline due to the large shackle size.
-The other one is built on the bow side of a Van Beest 1/2" Screw Pin Anchor Shackle and is meant for the tensioning side of your slackline as the smaller shackle can connect directly to any of the pulleys offered in the Shop.
+The other one is built on the bow side of a Van Beest 1/2" Screw Pin Anchor Shackle and is meant for the tensioning side of your slackline as the smaller shackle can connect directly to any pulley system you may have.

 The way a line-locker works is a bight (fold) of webbing is passed through a pair of rings and wrapped around the pin (or bow) of the shackle, back through the rings again, and then on to the pin (or bow) of the shackle.
 These multiple wraps around curved objects cause the webbing to bend in multiple ways which leads to non-uniform loading of the fibers across the width of the webbing.
 The outer fibers especially see much higher loads than the center fibers, which can cause them to become damaged quite easily.
 This is why when using a line-locker as a Webbing Anchor, it's very important to use a line-sleeve to protect the line from damage.

-However, using line-lockers with higher-stretch webbings such as Type-18, 1" Slack-Spec Tubular, and 1" Threaded Slack-Spec Tubular, is perfectly fine.
+However, using line-lockers with higher-stretch webbings is perfectly fine.
 I have seen a 98% strength retention with Type-18 in a 5/8" Shackle Line-Locker Kit.
 This is because the higher stretch of the nylon fibers allows the webbing to bend around curves without causing much of a difference in stretch across the width.
 If the outer fibers stretch 1% more than the inner fibers, it will matter much less on a webbing that has a 15% stretch compared to one that has just a 7% stretch.

 A huge advantage of line-lockers is that the components typically have amazingly high breaking strengths (typically in the 20,000 - 30,000 lbf range).
 This is due to the fact that they use ready made components that were meant for overhead lifting.